buelowek1225/BurgerLogger/README.md

 **Created by:** Ellen Buelow

 **Directions:** Eat-Da-Burger allows users to input the names of the burgers they'd like to eat.
 Whenever a user submits a burger's name, that burger will dispaly the NEW burger name on the left side of the page (waiting to be DEVOURED).
 Each burger added to the waiting area has a devour it button.
 When the user clicks it the burger will move to right side of the page.
 Ever burger created will be added to the database (devoured or not).

+**Future work:** Setup working Heroku connection.
+Possible fixes: Review instrucitons and database setup.
+Check that the right database name is in all appropriate locations.
+Check if favicon is a problem.